SomeInterestingUserName/WhatWatt/README.md

 ## Compatibility
 This app is compatible with Intel and Apple Silicon portable Macs running **macOS 10.13 "High Sierra"** or newer.
 Although intended for Macs that charge via USB-C/MagSafe 3, this app also partially supports older MagSafe 1 and 2 Macs (though you might not see current/voltage information)

+## Installation
+Hop on over to the [Releases](https://github.com/SomeInterestingUserName/WhatWatt/releases) to grab your copy of WhatWatt!
+I'm not enrolled in the Apple Developer Program, so your computer might not trust me.
+If it refuses to open the app, just right-click and select "Open" from the menu.